 This cash prize with accompanying certificate honours Professor Albert Marshall for his seminal work in the theory of statistical reliability and for his contributions to the development of statistics at UBC.
-The prize is normally awarded annually to a statistics graduate student who has achieved great distinction according to the professional and academic criteria by which members of our discipline are judged.
-The criteria for this award would include proficiency in statistical theory and in the practical application of statistical theory.
+The prize is awarded to an outstanding M.Sc. or Ph.D. student in the Department of Statistics who has demonstrated excellence in the discipline of statistics as demonstrated by strength in the development and application of statistical methodology.
 The award is usually given in the first quarter of the year.

 Professor Marshall came to UBC in 1975 to become a Professor of Statistics in the Department of Mathematics.
 By then he had already completed much of the work in reliability for which he is internationally known.
 A lot of that work was done while he was employed by Boeing along with a group of other distinguished statistical scientists researching reliability.

 He has and continues to publish extensively, and he invented, with Professor Ingram Olkin, the well-known Marshall–Olkin exponential distribution.
 Among other things, their fruitful collaboration yielded a text on majorization called "Inequalities: Theory of Majorization and Its Applications," which has become a much-cited classic.